Luis Díaz (footballer, born 1997): Liverpool

+2022–2023: Adaptation to England and Champions League final

 On 30 January 2022, Díaz signed a five-year contract at Premier League club Liverpool for a reported €45 million (£37.5 million) with €15 million (£12.5 million) add-ons.
 Prior to signing for Liverpool, Díaz had attracted interest from Tottenham Hotspur.
-Upon learning of Tottenham's bid, Liverpool changed their summer plans, and decided to sign Díaz on a permanent deal, after impressing Liverpool's manager Jürgen Klopp.
+Upon learning of Tottenham's bid, Liverpool changed their summer plans, and decided to sign Díaz on a permanent deal, after impressing Liverpool's then-manager Jürgen Klopp.

-On 6 February, he made his debut for the club, coming on as a 58th-minute substitute for Curtis Jones in an FA Cup fourth round game at home to Cardiff City.
-He assisted a goal by Takumi Minamino in the 3–1 win.
-Thirteen days later, scored his first goal for Liverpool in his second league start for the club, concluding a 3–1 home win over Norwich City at Anfield.
-On 27 February in the 2022 EFL Cup Final, he played the first 97 minutes of a goalless draw with Chelsea that his team won on penalties.

-On 5 April, in the first leg of the quarter-finals, Díaz scored a goal and provided an assist in a 3–1 away win against his former club's rivals Benfica at the Estádio da Luz, as Liverpool won 6–4 on aggregate.
-He started in the 2022 FA Cup Final against Chelsea, a 6–5 victory on penalties after a goalless draw.
-Substituted for Roberto Firmino after 98 minutes, he was named Player of the Match.
+He made his debut on 6 February, coming on as a 58th-minute substitute for Curtis Jones in an FA Cup fourth-round game at home to Cardiff City.
+He assisted a goal by Takumi Minamino in a 3–1 win.
+Thirteen days later, he scored his first goal for Liverpool in his second league start for the club in a 3–1 home win over Norwich City at Anfield.
+In the 2022 EFL Cup final on 27 February, he played the first 97 minutes of a goalless draw with Chelsea that his team won on penalties.
+On 3 May, he scored the second goal in Liverpool's 3–2 away victory over Villarreal in the Champions League semi-final, to secure his team's place in the final.
+On 14 May, he started in the 2022 FA Cup final against Chelsea, which Liverpool won 6–5 on penalties after a goalless draw, with Diaz being replaced by Roberto Firmino in the 98th minute, as he was named man of the match.
+On 28 May, Díaz started in the 2022 Champions League final as Liverpool lost 1–0 to Real Madrid.

-On 9 October, Díaz came off for Roberto Firmino in the 42nd minute of a game against Arsenal due to an injury.
+On 30 July 2022, Díaz started for Liverpool in the club's 3–1 win over Manchester City in the FA Community Shield at the King Power Stadium.
+Diaz started the new months of the season by scoring four goals and providing three assists, including a brace in Liverpool's 9–0 win over AFC Bournemouth, which equalled the joint-largest win in the history of the Premier League.
+However, on 9 October, Díaz came off for Roberto Firmino in the 42nd minute of a game against Arsenal due to an knee injury.
+After seven months on the sidelines, Díaz made his return from injury on 17 April, replacing Cody Gakpo in the 81st minute of a 6–1 away win over Leeds United.
+Having not registered a goal since 7 September 2022, Díaz returned to scoring ways on 30 April 2023, scoring Liverpool's second goal in their 4–3 home win over Tottenham Hotspur.